axa-group/bauta.js/docs/datasources.md

 ### Dynamic datasources

 Datasources used in every request are compiled on demand.
 It allow to add dynamic information into them, specifying properties from `value`, `ctx`, `$static` and `$env` objects.
- - `value`: reference to the previous step result.
+ - `value`: reference to the previous OperatorFunction result.
  - `ctx`: reference to the current context, see (Context interface)[./src/utils/types.ts] Context.
  - `$static`: reference to the $static generic data coming from the `bautajs` constructor parameter staticConfig.
  - `$env`: reference to the current NodeJS process.env.